sposso/Deep_learning_to_improve_breast_Cancer_pytorch/README.md

 # Mammograms preprocessing:

-We convert mammograms from DICOM files into 16-bit PNG files.
-Then, we resize the mammograms to 1152*896  pixels.
-There is no cropping or reorienting of the mammograms.
-We split  the dataset  into training and test sets using an 85/15 % split.
-We further split the training set to generate a validation set using a 90/10 % split.
+First, we resize the mammograms to 1152*896  pixels while preserving their original aspect ratio to avoid image distortion.
+To achieve this, we scale each image based on the  new height (1152 pixels ) and calculate the corresponding width using the original aspect ratio.
+If the resulting width is smaller than the target width (896 pixels), we apply symmetric padding on both sides to reach the desired dimensions (check **resize_function.py** in the patch folder).
+Next, we perform breast segmentation to remove the original watermark in the mammograms.
+Finally, we saved the processed images as 16-bit PNG files (check **resize_main.py** in the patch folder).
+There is no reorienting of the mammograms.
+We use the original split provided by the dataset authors, and we further split the training set to generate a validation set using a 90/10 % split.
 The partitions  are  stratified to maintain the same  proportion of cancer cases across all sets.

 # First stage:  Patch-Level Classifier